emptycoder/ORMMapViewer/README.md

-What is the ORMMap viewer?
+What is the ORM map viewer?
 =====================
 ORM map viewer is a MVC based thesis that allow us to show ORM alghoritms on real map.